RapidRide C Line

-The C Line is one of seven RapidRide lines (routes with some bus rapid transit features) operated by King County Metro in King County, Washington.
+The C Line is one of eight RapidRide lines (routes with some bus rapid transit features) operated by King County Metro in King County, Washington.
 The C Line began service on September 29, 2012, running between downtown Seattle, West Seattle, Fauntleroy and the Westwood Village Shopping Center in the Westwood neighborhood.
 The line runs mainly via Westlake Avenue, 3rd Avenue, Washington State Route 99, the West Seattle Bridge, California Avenue and Fauntleroy Way.

 History

-This corridor was previously served by King County Metro routes 54 and 54 express. which carried a combined average of 4,650 riders on weekdays during the last month in service.
+This corridor was previously served by King County Metro routes 54 and 54 Express, which carried a combined average of 4,650 riders on weekdays during the last month in service.
 Since the implementation of RapidRide on the corridor, ridership has grown 79 percent and the C Line served an average of 8,300 riders on weekdays in spring 2015.

 The C Line originally interlined with the D Line, which continued north from downtown to Lower Queen Anne, Interbay, and Ballard.
 The two routes were uncoupled during a service change on March 26, 2016, and the C Line was moved onto Westlake Avenue to terminate in South Lake Union, sharing several stops with the South Lake Union Streetcar.

 The C Line originally accessed downtown via State Route 99 and the Alaskan Way Viaduct, using the Seneca Street and Columbia Street ramps.
 The viaduct closed on January 11, 2019, and the route was moved to a new alignment in SoDo using the SODO Busway and 4th Avenue.
 A new C Line stop serving the waterfront, at Alaskan Way and South Jackson Street, opened in February 2022.